 In the event the tour vehicle is not equipped with a restroom, frequent rest stops are made along the tour route.
 The longest time period between stops is approximately 2 - 2 1/2 hours.
 It is important for guests to know the restrooms along the Dalton Highway are outhouses.

 The inside of the tour vehicles are maintained as a smoke-free environment.
 There are numerous opportunities to smoke outside the tour vehicle along the tour route.
+Overnight accommodations used along the Dalton Highway are smoke free.

 Please note: Guest safety always takes precedence over guest convenience.
 On rare occasions, weather or other uncontrollable circumstances may require alterations/cancellation of a portion or all of the scheduled tour itinerary.